Securegarv20/Cookie-Monster-Browser-Privacy-Checker/README.md

 ### Prerequisites

 - Node.js 16+
-- A modern browser (Chrome, Firefox, Safari, Edge)
+- A modern browser (Brave, Chrome, Firefox, Safari, Edge)
 - A sense of humor (optional but recommended)

 ### Installation